Original MIDIJACK advantages

 The MIDIJACK always

-When combined with the 4-Note Buffer, this provides a certain degree
+priority.
+When combined with the 4-Note Buffer, this provides a certain

-proper multiple note triggering, truly polyphonic synthesizers and
+computer-based, proper multiple note triggering, truly polyphonic synthesizers

 a very difficult and unpredictable task.
 The use of the primitive